-Missions are accomplished with people, driving towards a greater purpose.
+Missions are accomplished with people, driving toward a greater purpose.
 At ClearCompany, our mission is to help our 2000+ clients achieve theirs.
-We do this through the development of the only Talent Management Platform that unifies Recruiting, Onboarding, Performance Management, Goal Tracking, and Analytics allowing our clients to hire, engage, and retain A-level talent aligned to their core values.
+We do this through the development of the only Talent Management Platform that unifies Recruiting, Onboarding, Performance Management, Goal Tracking, and Analytics allowing our clients to hire, engage, and retain A-level talent aligned with their core values.

 With core values centered around ideas over egos, collaboration, entrepreneurialism, and teamwork combined with perks like flexible vacation and a diverse customer base across a variety of industries, ClearCompany creates an environment where you can be yourself, do your best work, and find your mission.

 Below are some of the supporting details we are developing to be used in our job descriptions and future career site:

 - The people!
 Our employees and customers consistently express the best thing about ClearCompany is our close-knit, exceptionally talented team.
 We are proud to be recognized as a “Best Places to Work” winner and Inc. 5000 Fastest Growing Companies in America.

 - A commitment to diversity & inclusion.
 We welcome and celebrate the different identities and perspectives all of our employees bring to ClearCompany!
 Ongoing specialized diversity training, 51% women in leadership roles, and volunteer opportunities are just some of the ways we are building an inclusive environment.
 Check out how we rank compared to other tech companies at DiversityReports.org.